gsaviop/gsaviop/README.md

 ### What I'm currently working on:
 - Google Data Analytics Professional Certificate on Coursera;
 - Fullstack Web Development Certification at [Cubos Academy](https://cubos.academy);
-- Studying my way through the world of SAP application development and workflows with the ABAP programming language and SAP S/4HANA

 ### Things I'm interested in getting into:
 - DevOps;
-- Becoming SAP-certified;
 - Machine Learning and Large Language Models;
 - Cloud Computing;
 - More in-depth, low-level computer science;